Joe Jamail

 Joseph Dahr Jamail Jr. (October 19, 1925 – December 23, 2015) was an American attorney and billionaire.
-The wealthiest practicing attorney in America, he was frequently referred to as the "King of Torts".
+As the wealthiest practicing attorney in America, he was frequently referred to as the "King of Torts".

-In 2011, his net worth was estimated by Forbes to be $1.5 billion, making him the 833rd richest person in the world.
-In 2014, the year before his death, Forbes estimated his net worth at $1.7 billion, making him the 373rd richest person in America.
-Jamail died on December 23, 2015 in Houston from complications related to pneumonia.
+In 2015, his net worth was estimated by Forbes to be $1.7 billion.
+Jamail died on December 23, 2015, in Houston, TX from complications related to pneumonia.

 Early life and education

 Jamail was born to a Lebanese family.
 He was a graduate of St. Thomas High School in Houston, Texas.
 He attended the University of Texas at Austin (UT) for one semester before joining the United States Marine Corps in 1943.

-After serving in the Pacific during World War II, Jamail returned to UT, where he received his B.A. in 1950 and The University of Texas School of Law where he received his J.D. in 1953.
-In 1986 The University of Texas School of Law created the Joseph D. Jamail Centennial Chair in Law and Advocacy in his honor.
+After serving in the Pacific during World War II, Jamail returned to UT, where he received his B.A. in 1950.
+He then attended the University of Texas School of Law, where he received his J.D. in 1953.
+In 1986, the University of Texas School of Law created the Joseph D. Jamail Centennial Chair in Law and Advocacy in his honor.
 His son is also a practicing lawyer in Texas.